 Tennessee law requires submission of mental health records to NICS.
-The state’s circuit courts, criminal courts, general sessions courts, county/probate courts and chancery courts that have ordered a commitment to a mental institution or that have adjudicated a person as mentally defective are required to report this fact to NICS and the Tennessee Department of Safety.2
+The state’s circuit courts, criminal courts, general sessions courts, county/probate courts and chancery courts that have made the orders and adjudications listed above must report this fact to NICS and the Tennessee Department of Safety.3

-- Complete name and all aliases of the individual judicially committed or adjudicated as a mental defective, including any names that the individual may have had or currently has by reason of marriage or otherwise;
+- Complete name and all aliases of the individual judicially committed or adjudicated, including any names that the individual may have had or currently has by reason of marriage or otherwise;

-- Case or docket number of the judicial commitment or adjudication as a mental defective;
+- Case or docket number of the judicial commitment or adjudication;

-- Date judicial commitment was ordered or adjudication as a mental defective was made;
+- Date judicial commitment was ordered or adjudication was made;

 - Private or state hospital or treatment resource to which the individual was judicially committed;

-- Date of birth of the individual judicially committed or adjudicated as a mental defective, if such information has been provided to the clerk;4
+- Date of birth of the individual judicially committed or adjudicated, if such information has been provided to the clerk;5

-- Race and sex of the individual judicially committed or adjudicated as a mental defective; and
+- Race and sex of the individual judicially committed or adjudicated ; and

-- Social security number of the individual judicially committed or adjudicated as a mental defective (if available).
+- Social security number of the individual judicially committed or adjudicated (if available).

-The aforementioned information is confidential and not subject to public inspection except if necessary for any proceedings for the suspension or revocation of handgun carry permits.5
+The aforementioned information is confidential and not subject to public inspection except if necessary for any proceedings for the suspension or revocation of handgun carry permits.6

-Under Tennessee law, if a person who has been adjudicated as a “mental defective” or judicially committed to a mental institution attempts to purchase a firearm, and the instant check unit of the Tennessee bureau of investigation confirms the person’s record, the unit shall contact, within twenty-four hours, the chief law enforcement officer of the jurisdiction where the attempted purchase occurred for the purpose of initiating an investigation into a possible violation of law.7
+Under Tennessee law, if a person who has become ineligible to possess firearms due to their mental health attempts to purchase a firearm, and the instant check unit of the Tennessee bureau of investigation confirms the person’s record, the unit shall contact, within twenty-four hours, the chief law enforcement officer of the jurisdiction where the attempted purchase occurred for the purpose of initiating an investigation into a possible violation of law.8

-Tennessee law also establishes procedures for an individual prohibited from possessing firearms under federal law for mental health reasons to petition for relief from the federal prohibition.8 A person who is subject to federal law’s mental health-related firearm prohibition because the person has been adjudicated as a mental defective or committed to a mental institution may petition the court that entered the commitment or adjudication order once three years have elapsed from the person’s date of release from commitment or the date of the adjudication order, whichever is later.9
+Tennessee law also establishes procedures for an individual prohibited from possessing firearms under federal law for mental health reasons to petition for relief from the federal prohibition.9 A person who is subject to federal law’s mental health-related firearm prohibition may petition the court that entered the commitment or adjudication order once three years have elapsed from the person’s date of release from commitment or the date of the adjudication order, whichever is later.10

 The court must receive and consider evidence in an open proceeding concerning:

-(5) Changes in the petitioner’s condition or circumstances relevant to the relief sought.10
+- Changes in the petitioner’s condition or circumstances relevant to the relief sought.11

-For general information on the background check process and categories of prohibited purchasers or possessors, see the Tennessee Background Checks and Tennessee Prohibited Purchasers Generally sections.
+For general information on the background check process and categories of prohibited purchasers or possessors, see the Tennessee Background Check Procedures and Tennessee Firearm Prohibitions sections.

 See our Mental Health Reporting policy summary for a comprehensive discussion of this issue.